 Most countries do have laws inhibiting the sale of what is deemed ‘nasty’.
 Iodine is just one product that attracts attention from the authorities.
 The EU Biocides Regulation 528/2012 (EU BPR) and supporting legislation may define availability or guide you in your purchase or inclusion of some chemical products, or not…

-In addition to antiseptic wipes and more recently, a small bottle of Povidone-Iodine liquid antiseptic, one of two particular antiseptic creams have often found their way in to my First Aid Kits though I find I am now moving away from them.
+A small 15ml bottle of Betadine can be a useful addition to a First Aid Kit.
+This Povidone-Iodine liquid antiseptic can be used in various ways with wound care and can, in an emergency, do double duty for purifying water drawn from dodgy sources.
+Eight drops added to a litre of water will kill the very great majority of water-borne bacteria, pathogens and viruses, including Giardia and Cryptosporidium.
+The length of time this will take varies with turbidity and temperature of water.
+In addition to antiseptic wipes and my small bottle of Povidone-Iodine, one of two particular antiseptic creams have often found their way in to my First Aid Kits though I find I am now moving away from them.
 The first is a long standing resident in the family ‘home-kit’, while the second is particularly well known in the North American hiking community.

 Active ingredients- Cetrimide and Chlorhexidine Gluconate.
 Known in the Three Points of the Compass family as ‘Grand-dad’s Magic Cream’, Savlon was applied by my father-in-law with impunity on any graze, knock or scrape.
 In addition to any healing properties in the cream itself, no doubt the placebo effect on my daughter was equally as powerful.
 You should not under-estimate just how effective a placebo can be, particularly with children.